-Acorns offers a few unique tools on its investment platform.
-Their platform features full automation to invest your spare change through transactions, making it appealing to a less involved investor.
+Acorns offers several unique tools on its investment platform.
+Their platform features full automation to invest your spare change through transactions, making it appealing to less involved investors.

-Their system has been aiming at young adults to invest some money that they aren’t going to miss on a tight budget.
+Their system has been focused on young adults to help them invest.
+This money is often small enough to not hurt someone on a tight budget.

-Acorns is a cross between a robo advisor and a savings tool, the combination of these two services is what make Acorns such a popular platform, with over $15 billion dollars in assets under management.
+Acorns is a cross between a robo advisor and a savings tool.
+The combination of these two services is what makes Acorns such a popular platform, with over $15 billion dollars in assets under management.